 Legacy projects include diving systems, hyperbaric lifeboats, HP/HT valves, well head control & monitoring systems and automatic ultrasonic NDT.

-Proteus 100 Launch and Recovery System (LARS)
+Proteus 200 Launch and Recovery System (LARS)

-As the host vessel and target (ROV, AUV etc.) are floating, they are both subject to wave induced motions.
-The Proteus control system uses computer vision to automatically synchronise movement of the coupling tool with the target to ease attachment and retrieval.
+The Proteus 200 LARS is an innovative, stand-alone, deck-mounted system, that enables the safe launch and recovery of autonomous or semi-autonomous marine equipment; such as ROVs, AUVs, USVs; under local or remote control.
+As the host vessel and target (ROV, AUV etc.) are floating, they are both subject to wave-induced motions.
+The Proteus control system uses computer vision to automatically synchronise movement of the coupling tool with the target, to ease attachment and retrieval.

 PRINCIPLE: